Eremogone eastwoodiae (Synonym: Eremogone kingii) (Sandwort)

 Semi-desert.
 Shrublands, openings.
 Spring.

 Petals are white but floral parts impart a yellow hue to the flowers.
-Eremogone kingii has an open spray of flowers rather than the close-packed flower clusters of the common Eremogone congesta; both species have long grass-like leaves; congesta grows at higher altitudes.
+Eremogone eastwoodiae has an open spray of flowers rather than the close-packed flower clusters of the common Eremogone congesta; both species have long grass-like leaves; congesta grows at higher elevations.